-In college as a business major, I officially caught the “acting bug” and soon after moved to New York City to pursue this career.
+During my freshman year in college I officially caught the “acting bug” and soon after moved to New York City to pursue this career.
 I studied, trained, auditioned, and finally began to book commercials, short films, off-Broadway plays and tours.
 Around the time I appeared in Alan Ball’s “Bachelor Holiday” at The Neighborhood Playhouse I made arrangements to relocate west to the movie capital of the world.

-After the move I wrote a feature length screenplay titled “Rounding Home” and produced it into a movie in which I starred as the love confused minor league baseball player.
+After the move I wrote a feature length screenplay titled “Rounding Home” and produced it into a movie in which I appear as Justin, the love confused minor league baseball player.

 I include Eric Morris, Ivana Chubbuck, Brian Reise, and Rebecca Kitt as major influences to my technique and style of acting as I continue to pursue this amazing art form.